codmpm/node-red-contrib-loxone/README.md

 I've discovered that a switch element emits its current state (`active`) two times with the same value.
-The first one when the trigger-button is pressed and second one when the button is released - so watch out for race conditions in your flow.
+The first one when the trigger-button is pressed and second one when the button is released - so take care of this as it might give you unexpected results.
 Also keep in mind, that this element sends `1/0` but expects to be fed with `On/Off/Pulse`.

-Maybe you can point me out, how to get `I1-I8` directly via the WS-API.
+~~Maybe you can point me out, how to get `I1-I8` directly via the WS-API.~~ As only visualized controls are shown in the structure file, this won't work.

 ### Currently partially working, caveats

 * ~~The "connected" info under the node in the editor is buggy atm~~
-* Connection handling is quirky.
-Maybe you have to deploy two times after a change
+* On first configuration you have to deploy first, so that the runtime can connect to the MS, in order to load the structure file so you can select controls
 * Only `controls` are parsed, no `mediaServer`, `weatherServer`, etc.
   Is this enough?
 * ~~No `subcontrols`, yet~~